 Loop & Lil’s Pizza

-Located downtown in a stunning structure built circa 1903, Loop & Lil’s Pizza is one reason to believe that timing can be everything.
-A group of best friends from Austin (Chris Hoyt, Layne Tanner, Richard and Miranda Platt) got together and opened a cool, family-style pizzeria in June 2015.
+“Oldest best friend owned pizzeria in Lockhart, Tx” is what Loop & Lil’s website comically boasts.
+That’s because a group of pals from Austin (Chris Hoyt, Layne Tanner, Richard and Miranda Platt) got together and opened the family-style pizzeria in June 2015.

 107 N. Main St. – Website